 Since 1983, the LAC has been working to build the capacity and improve the quality of the Adult Basic Education (ABE), English for Speakers of Other Languages, and High School Equivalency programs that serve New York and the surrounding region's most educationally disadvantaged and economically marginalized adults and out-of-school youth.
 Our staff has spent years in the field witnessing the power of literacy education to transform lives.

 Our areas of expertise include:

 What We Believe

 We believe that adult literacy education is part of a broader movement for educational equity and social justice.
 We believe that "literacy" is not just the power to speak the language, read and write the words on a page, and do basic math, but the power to "read" and critically analyze the world.
 The programs we work with cultivate the skills and confidence students need to succeed in the workplace; pursue college and careers; engage in the political process; advocate for themselves and their families; and express their inner voice and creative spirit.

 What We Do

-The LAC serves experienced and aspiring literacy practitioners by providing them with professional development opportunities that afford them the means and motivation to sustain learning throughout their careers.
+The LAC serves experienced and aspiring literacy practitioners by providing them with professional development that sustains their learning throughout their careers.
 We provide adult literacy programs with critical technical assistance, including on-site coaching, curriculum design, data support, and guidance on policy implementation.
 The LAC advocates for greater investment in adult literacy services, engages a wide range of stakeholders, and serves as an informational resource for policy makers, funders, and advocates.
-In addition, the LAC provides training, curriculum design, and program development services to organizations that have an interest in adults' and out-of-school youths' reading writing, oral communication, numeracy, and English language skills.
+In addition, the LAC provides training and program development services to organizations that have an interest in adults' and out-of-school youths' reading writing, oral communication, numeracy, and English language skills.

 The LAC works with seasoned teachers, tutors, staff developers, and program managers as well as those new to literacy education – introducing strategies and practices that better enable them to help the students they work with to achieve their goals and pursue their dreams.